miroesli/.dotfiles/configs/arch/README.md

   - [ ] Set the core.autocrlf and core.editor configs
 - [ ] Examine [terminal optimizations](https://dev.to/22mahmoud/my-terminal-became-more-rusty-4g8l)
 - [ ] Create `~/.xsession` file for  setting background and other i3 stuff (see `man i3`)
+- [ ] Fix firefox css not working for config/theme/preferences page